FinnWelzmueller/FLASHES2.0/README.md

 For each of the six cases, a template for a dashboard is available.
 In the template, the placeholder for the source name is 'integral_name'.
 The placeholders for the influx keys are 'swift_influxkey', 'maxi_influxkey', 'fermi_influxkey', 'hardness_influxkey' and 'combined_influxkey'.
 When creating a dashboard for a source, the placeholders are replaced with the corresponding keys from the mongoDB.
 The templates are available in Grafana in the template folder.
 To generate the dashboards from the template, the script generateDashboards.py is available in the backend.

 The dashboards are structured in the following way.
 On top, there is an overview section, which covers the most important available lightcurves (Swift/BAT 15-150 keV, MAXI 2-20 keV and Fermi/GBM 12-50 keV).
 If Swift and MAXI data are available, the overview section covers the Hardness-Intensity diagram and a lightcurves of the combined flux.

+The connection from the dashboard to the InfluxDB happens via the backend.
+The Infinity Datasource is used as datasource in Grafana.
+The UID of the datasource is 'flashes-datasource'

 ## Source Tagging